jontruong05/cse15l-lab-reports/labreport1.md

 ![Image](step2.png)

 Click on "Terminal" on the top left bar, and then click "New Terminal".
 Inside the terminal, type "ssh [your-cse15l-username]@ieng6.ucsd.edu", where [your-cse15l-username] should be replaced with your CSE 15L username.
+The terminal will prompt you to enter your password.
+Be sure to type it in carefully, as you will not be able to see what you are typing.